dinanathsj29/emmet-zen-coding/README.md

 Emmet - (Zen Coding)
 =====================

-Write quicker HTML5 &amp; CSS3 productivity hacks with Emmet (Zen Coding).
-Faster HTML &amp; CSS workflow with Emmet (Zen Coding).
-A Complete Guide to Improve HTML &amp; CSS Workflow using Emmet.
-Accelerate HTML &amp; CSS workflow with emmet coding faster techniques.
+Emmet is a plugin for text editors that helps you write HTML and CSS faster and efficiently.
+Write quicker HTML5 & CSS3 productivity hacks with Emmet (Zen Coding).
+Faster HTML & CSS workflow with Emmet (Zen Coding).
+A Complete Guide to Improve HTML & CSS Workflow using Emmet.
+Accelerate HTML & CSS workflow with emmet coding faster techniques.